top_image_slider_4

 memberphoto Cheryl Madeux, a Connecticut native, received her training at the Nutmeg Conservatory for the Arts under the direction of Sharon Dante and Donna Bonasera.
 She has enjoyed a long professional career, dancing with such venerable companies as the Joffrey Ballet, American Ballet Theatre, and principal dancer with the Hartford Ballet under the direction of Kirk Peterson.
 Madeux performed extensively throughout the United States and Europe and has been coached by such ballet luminaries as Igor Youskevitch and Eleanor D’Antuono.
 Her extensive classical repertoire includes all the full-length classical productions as well as principal roles in The Nutcracker, Giselle, Coppelia, The Firebird, Balanchine’s Serenade, Spectra de La Rose, and much more.
 It also includes works by choreographers such as Gerald Arpino, Kirk Peterson, George Balanchine, Michel Fokine, Anthony Tudor, Martha Graham, Margo Sappington, and others.
 Among her early accomplishments, Madeux was awarded first place in the National Society of Arts and Letters Ballet Competition at the age of 15, as well as a finalist at the III International Ballet Competition in Paris and the Prix de Lausanne in Switzerland.
 She was later recognized by the White House Commissions Program for excellence in academics and dance and was awarded a Level One Presidential Scholar in the Arts.
 As an educator, Madeux has been a guest teacher and coach for many ballet institutions across New England.
 In 2005, she became ballet director at Franklin School for the Performing Arts and assisted in developing their conservatory ballet program, as well as choreographing and directing their full-length ballet productions.
 In 2009, she successfully completed her certification in the ABT National Training Curriculum for Primary through Level 7 & Partnering and was later appointed to the prestigious Board of Examiners for the curriculum.
 In addition, she became a summer faculty member for the ABT Young Dancer Program and ABT summer intensives, as well as an assistant instructor for the NTC teacher certifications.
 Madeux was a guest judge for the Connecticut Classic Ballet Competition in 2014 and 2019, an adjunct professor for ballet and pointe at Dean College and successfully coached dancers from FSPA to the YAGP finals in NY.
 Madeux resides in Wrentham, MA with her husband and two children.

-Instructor of Ballet/Pointe - Children's Program
+Instructor of Ballet/Pointe - Guest Faculty

 Clyde Nantais

-Instructor of Ballet/Pointe - Pre-Professional Program
+Instructor of Ballet/Pointe - Guest Faculty

 Clyde Nantais joined the FSPA Dance Faculty in 1992.
 He holds a Bachelor of Fine Arts from Boston Conservatory and a Master of Education from Temple University.
 He has performed leading roles in Equity Summer Stock and dinner theater productions.
 Mr. Nantais danced with Boston Ballet for seven years before teaching in its school for 17 years.
 He was the principal ballet teacher at the National Institute of the Arts in Taipei, Taiwan.
 He has served as Ballet Master for the Boston Conservatory Dance Theater, the Berkshire Ballet, and the Pioneer Valley Ballet.
 As choreographer, he has staged over 50 original works for more than 40 companies and schools worldwide.
 Mr. Nantais was also the Executive Director of the Boston Dance Company Studios and Associate Director of the Boston Dance Company.
 He recently retired from teaching Ballet for Musical Theater students at The Boston Conservatory at Berklee and has also retired from the faculties of the Boston Ballet and Charlotte Klein Dance Centers.